Know her :

 Parents (with special focus on single fathers)

-To identify industry standards for accessibility and engagement, I audited four direct competitors:
+To identify industry standards for accessibility and engagement, I audited four direct competitors: Every existing tool had the same blind spot, non of them were built for a girl experiencing her first period.

 Comparative Analysis